 We used machine learning to predict the reporting of a temperature-related illness event, which we treated as a binary classification problem since the RECS survey is coded as a yes or no response.
 The input features for the machine learning model are described in Table 2.
 We focus on comparing the performance of models trained with and without building characteristics.

-We know from Table 1 that there is an extreme imbalance in the RECS data – less than 1% of all households experienced temperature-related illness.
+We know from Table 1 that there is an extreme imbalance in the RECS data – less than 1% of all households reported temperature-related illness.
 This imbalance is problematic because a naïve model that always predicts the majority class, i.e. no temperature-related illness, will have a high accuracy, 99% in this case, but will fail to predict any observations in the minority class, i.e. occurrence of temperature-related illness.
 Imbalanced data is a common issue in other domains such as disease diagnosis, customer churn prediction, and fraud detection.
 As in our case, imbalanced data problems generally have a high cost associated with failure to predict the minority class.
 We employ several techniques in the machine learning model building process to address the imbalanced data (He and Garcia 2009; Kaur, Pannu, and Malhi 2019; Krawczyk 2016), we describe them below.

 We first pre-processed the data set to remove variables with zero or near-zero variance.
 These variables can negatively impact model performance as they may become zero variance after the data is subdivided.
 This step removed the variable for large households and pays utility and/or fuel.
 We also checked for highly correlated variables (magnitude of Spearman’s correlation coefficient > 0.75) and linear combinations, but no variable met the threshold for removal.
 We then standardized input variables to have zero mean and unit variance.
 This step prevents variables with larger numerical quantities from having undue influence, particularly in regression-based modeling methods.